Quantum-Coder826/mcService/README.md

 # mcService
-A simple service I wrote to run mincraft servers under a linux systemd service
+A simple service I wrote to run minecraft servers under a linux systemd service